xriss/djon/readme.md

 the second character  will remain, this will work with any character although it is mostly to allow quotes and \ characters within a string.

-Note the surrogate pair encoding is for legacy JSON support since JSON is a UTF16 string, UTF16 surrogate pairs must be used to reach characters outside of that 16bit range which we then convert back to UTF8.
+Note the surrogate pair encoding due to JSON being a UTF16 string, UTF16 surrogate pairs must be used to reach characters outside of that 16bit range which we then convert back to UTF8.

 LONG_QUOTE: